2025 Best Victoria Christmas Activities to Do this Season

 Bundle up for a spooky walk along Victoria's historic streets on the popular 60-minute Ghosts of Christmas Past tour.
 You'll hear about a Songhees legend, a Christmas Eve murder, and the “White Lady” of Bastion Square, who is said to have first appeared at Christmas in 1861 (to name a few).

-Dates: Thursdays to Sundays, from December 1 – 31 at 7:30 pm.
+Dates: Thursdays to Sundays, from December 1 to 31 at 7:30 pm.

 10. Winter on the Terrace

-Celebrate the season at Fathom, the onsite restaurant at the Hotel Grand Pacific.
+Celebrate the season at Fathom, the on-site restaurant at the Hotel Grand Pacific.
 Their terrace is transforming into a winter wonderland.
 Indulge in bubbling cheese and chocolate fondue pots, sea-cuterie boards, and a delightful selection of hot beverages while surrounded by the enchanting ambiance of twinkling lights and cozy firepits.

-Available only on the terrace from 4:00 – 10:00 PM, November 10th to January 24th, 2025.
+Available only on the terrace from 5 – 9 PM, November 12th to January 22nd

 Not available December 24th – 25th.